-- use hot pads when removing probe from food or food from oven. - stir foods during cooking when recommended. - stir soups, casseroles and drinks before serving. - cover roasts with foil and let stand a few minutes after cooking.
+- use hot pads when removing probe from food or food from oven. - unplug probe from socket to turn off oven light. - stir foods during cooking when recommended. - stir soups, casseroles and drinks before serving. - cover roasts with foil and let stand a few minutes after cooking.
 Remove foil if you decide to cook it longer.